pulumi/pulumi-hugo/themes/default/content/blog/launch-redshift-into-aws-vpc-with-pulumi/index.md

 });
 ```

 The above code creates the new VPC with IP ranges configured using the classless inter-domain routing (CIDR) address of 10.1.0.0/16.
-Note that we also use the Name tag to change the resource name to pulumi-vpc.
+Note that we also use the Name tag to change the resource name to `pulumi-vpc`.
 This shows the general approach to creating resources with Pulumi and TypeScript.

 To provision and configure resources, we create a TypeScript object.
 Usually, we would construct the latter using a function constructor accepting three parameters: